thingsiplay/retroplay/retroplay.6.md

 will just create a temporary symbolic link during the play session.
 This will help to avoid collision for save files of untouched ROMs.
 The basename of the temporary file will have the format *PATCHFILE.EXT\_ROMFILE* and is used for save files as well.
-Wildcards and globbing is supported, which resolves to a single file.
+Wildcards are not supported.
 Example: *--patch "./KKQFixedIntros.bps"*

 **-P**, **--nopatch**